mohammadsaad12/NodeJsTask/README.md

 I want to share my NodeJsTask

-Steps for running the file
+Steps for Setup and run the file

 step 1 . after downloading the file in respective folder
          open the cammand prompt with folder path.